matasov/arkwallet/README.md

 ### macOS
 Double-click on the `.dmg` file to open it, and drag `zecwallet` on to the Applications link to install.

-## zcashd
+## arnakd
-ArnakWallet needs a Zcash node running zcashd.
-If you already have a zcashd node running, ArnakWallet will connect to it.
+ArnakWallet needs a Zcash node running arnakd.
+If you already have a arnakd node running, ArnakWallet will connect to it.

-If you don't have one, ArnakWallet will start its embedded zcashd node.
+If you don't have one, ArnakWallet will start its embedded arnakd node.

-Additionally, if this is the first time you're running ArnakWallet or a zcashd daemon, ArnakWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.
+Additionally, if this is the first time you're running ArnakWallet or a arnakd daemon, ArnakWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.

-Pass `--no-embedded` to disable the embedded zcashd and force ArnakWallet to connect to an external node.
+Pass `--no-embedded` to disable the embedded arnakd and force ArnakWallet to connect to an external node.

 ## Compiling from source
 ArnakWallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
-Note that if you are compiling from source, you won't get the embedded zcashd by default.
-You can either run an external zcashd, or compile zcashd as well.
+Note that if you are compiling from source, you won't get the embedded arnakd by default.
+You can either run an external arnakd, or compile arnakd as well.

 See detailed build instructions [on the wiki](https://github.com/ZcashFoundation/zecwallet/wiki/Compiling-from-source-code)